and darkness is the right hand of light.

 - Marry for Love: Gethenians "vow kemmer" to one another, but never for political purposes — all such vows are made purely for love.
 That said, to vow kemmer is a much rarer act than marriage is on Earth.
 Most people are happy enough to go to the kemmerhouses, couple freely, and go back to normal life.
 "Keeping kemmer" (the equivalent of having a live-in significant other) is more common, but such a kemmering can be dissolved at any time with no repercussions.
 And vowing kemmer is something done only once in a lifetime — even if death do ye part.

-- Mathematician's Answer / Either/Or Prophecy: Some of the drawbacks of Handarran foretelling.
+- Mathematician's Answer: Some of the drawbacks of Handdaran foretelling.
 Apparently, this is the point.
+Some questions simply cannot be answered, though, and it's important to know which.

 - The Meaning of Life: It is mentioned that some person once asked a group of seers "what's the meaning of life".
 Some seers went mad, some died, one killed the guy who asked the question, and the leader went on to found his own religion, claiming that during his attempts, he saw everything that was, is and shall be.
 If an actual answer was ever provided, Genly does not hear it.

 - Medieval Stasis: Gethenians have known radio and electric automobiles for two thousand years, and they still use them.
 It's discussed in-universe whether it's the need to survive in harsh environment that uses up all the innovativeness.
 On the other hand, it is mentioned that the Gethenians have progressed slowly over the centuries (a bad harvest no longer condemns an entire province to famine), in addition they have never had a war, events that in real life accelerate scientific progress and technical.